All I need is the air that I breathe

 Learning breath control for any wind instrument is an important foundation skill.
 It will develop naturally the more you play, but at the outset it is worth identifying the different ways we breathe and how we can harness these for the harmonica.

 Adding breathing exercises to our routine will greatly benefit our playing in the long term.
 We will manage long notes more easily, and navigate long sequences of drawn or blown notes more comfortably.
 We will also manage changes in dynamics more efficiently, building crescendo and diminuendo skills.
+Most importantly, our tone will improve immeasurably.

 At the core of this discipline, we are learning to control our natural fear of running out of breath, or drowning.
 Imagine yourself as a snorkeler.
 You rely on a tube for breathing, but you can also resurface if you have to.
 There’s no need to panic.
 Learn to relax and manage your breath like a snorkeler, focusing instead on the underwater panorama; this is your music making.

 Let’s investigate breath control first using some useful physical exercises.
 We can then look into scale-based exercises that will bring this into our music making.
+Our objective is to breath from deep down in our abdomen rather than from our shoulder up!
+So if you feel your cheeks billowing and you can hear breath rushing through your lips, you’ve either stubbed a toe our you need to connect with your diaphragm.
+Here’s how..

 Bending your arms, push out your elbows perpendicular to your body and yawn deeply.
 As you start yawning, you take in air without any interruption from your lips, tongue, or throat.
 As you finish, you exhale warm air uninterrupted from your chest and abdomen.
 This is the perfect way to open your airways and feel the column of air you’ll need for good breath control, full tone and ‘unbent’ note playing.